mdn/content/files/en-us/web/api/media_capabilities_api/using_the_media_capabilities_api/index.md

 ## Handling errors

-In our video decoding example, a `TypeError` would be raised if the media configuration passed to the {{domxref("MediaCapabilities.decodingInfo", "decodingInfo()")}} method was invalid.
+In our video decoding example, a {{jsxref("TypeError")}} would be raised if the media configuration passed to the {{domxref("MediaCapabilities.decodingInfo", "decodingInfo()")}} method was invalid.
 There are a few reasons why an error might occur, including:

 - The specified `type` isn't one of the two permitted values: `file` or `media-source`
 - The `contentType` given is